-Under 28 U.S.C. § 994(a)(3), the Sentencing Commission is required to issue guidelines or policy statements applicable to the revocation of probation and supervised release.
-At this timeInitially, the Commission has chosen chose to promulgate policy statements only.
-These policy statements willwere intended to provide guidance while allowing and allow for the identification of any substantive or procedural issues that require further review.
-The Commission views viewed these policy statements as evolutionary and will intended to review relevant data and materials concerning revocation determinations under these policy statements.
-Revocation guidelines will Updated policies would be issued after federal judges, probation officers, practitioners, and others have had the opportunity to evaluate and comment on these policy statements.
+in Subpart 1 by striking "Under 28 U.S.C. § 994(a)(3), the Sentencing Commission is required to issue guidelines or policy statements applicable to the revocation of probation and supervised release.
+At this time, the Commission has chosen to promulgate policy statements only.
+These policy statements will provide guidance while allowing for the identification of any substantive or procedural issues that require further review.
+The Commission views these policy statements as evolutionary and will review relevant data and materials concerning revocation determinations under these policy statements.
+Revocation guidelines will be issued after federal judges, probation officers, practitioners, and others have the opportunity to evaluate and comment on these policy statements." and inserting "Under 28 U.S.C. § 994(a)(3), the Sentencing Commission is required to issue guidelines or policy statements applicable to the revocation of probation and supervised release.
+Initially, the Commission chose to promulgate policy statements only.
+These policy statements were intended to provide guidance and allow for the identification of any substantive or procedural issues that require further review.
+The Commission viewed these policy statements as evolutionary and intended to review relevant data and materials concerning revocation determinations under these policy statements.
+Updated policies would be issued after federal judges, probation officers, practitioners, and others had the opportunity to evaluate and comment on these policy statements.";